Save scheduled tasks locally, so your robot can update them just like it does skills

 • CLAUDE.md — should contain a Scheduled Tasks section with the rules below.

-• Skill index (if you have one) — should note which skills have associated scheduled tasks.
+• Skill index (if the workspace has one) — should note which skills have associated scheduled tasks.

 What to add to CLAUDE.md